philtr/phillipridlen/drafts/moms-secret-sauce-for-success.md

 effort I put in, and encouraged me to prepare for next time.
 As long as I did my best, she was satisfied.

-Now, in my professional life, I never feel like I've done a satisfactory job unless I've done my best.
+Now, in my professional life, a job isn't done until I've done my best.
+Even when something appears to be done, I dig in and *refine, refine, refine* until I can honestly say I've done my best work.

 ### Never be satisfied with the status quo